New Zealand in One Week: New Zealand Road Trip Itinerary

 The itinerary below allows you to see New Zealand’s cultural side, volcanic side, rugged coastal landscapes, glaciers, mountains and adventure activities.
 We’ll also give you some advice on how to get around New Zealand in one week also.

-Renting a car/campervan for one week in the North Island
+Renting a car/campervan for one week in New Zealand

 Travelling for one week in New Zealand and looking for the perfect road trip itinerary?
-Renting a car or campervan is going to be the best way to squeeze everything you want into one week on the North Island.
-This means no waiting around for buses and gives you the freedom to hit all the incredible North Island destinations listed below.
+Renting a car or campervan is going to be the best way to squeeze everything you want into one week in New Zealand.
+This means no waiting around for buses and gives you the freedom to hit all the incredible New Zealand destinations listed below.

 For a one-week car or campervan rental, consider the following: